-1. Participants can now volunteer for family members, for example by mentoring or coaching younger siblings.
+Participants can volunteer for family members, for example by mentoring or coaching younger siblings.

-However, this should be more than a participant babysitting, or helping out with their usual chores!
+This should be more than a participant babysitting, or helping out with their usual chores!

 As with all DofE activities, they should be structured and help the participant to meet the benefits and outcomes of the Volunteering section.

-– mentoring a younger sibling and helping them with their schoolwork or homework.
+– mentoring a younger sibling and helping them with their schoolwork or homework

-– coaching a sibling or another family member to learn an instrument or develop another skill.
+– coaching a sibling or another family member to learn an instrument or develop another skill

-– organising a sports session or arts and crafts session for someone they live with to participate in.
+– organising a sports session or arts and crafts session for someone they live with to participate in

 As with all DofE activities, to maintain the value and integrity of a young person’s Award, an Assessor cannot be a family member.
-However, you can find some useful information on finding an Assessor here.
+However, participants can find some useful information on finding an Assessor here.